crazychenz/lab_manual/docusaurus/docs/lab/manual/gitearunners.md

 ### Adding External Actions

+Because the Gitea actions are mostly compatible with GitHub action, there are a wealth of actions that can be imported for our use.

+**action/checkout**

 One of the most important features required for our runner is the ability to checkout the referenced code from the repository.
 This checkout capability has been pre-implemented by GitHub and we'll reuse it by adding it to our Gitea instance.

 In summary, in Gitea, create an `actions` organization, and then create an `actions/checkout` repo, then run the following commands in a temporary folder: